par-texx/storybot/README.md

-# BaddieBot for Reddit
+# StoryBot for Reddit

 ## Description

-BaddieBot works like the more famous BeetusBot.
+StoryBot works like the more famous BeetusBot.
 It posts other submissions by the same author on new submissions, it allows you to subscribe to a specific author so that you will receive a new message every time this author posts a new submission.
 If you no longer want messages you can unsubscribe from a specific author.

 ## Installation